Obama, former players, friends say goodbye to Dan Rooney

 When there was difficult work to be done, Rooney made sure he was the first to get his hands dirty, even if the timing was unfortunate.
 When Patricia went into labor with their daughter Joan in the winter of 1968, Rooney dropped off his wife at the hospital, then headed to the Steelers' offices to fire coach Bill Austin.

-"Thankfully, that was the last time he had to fire a coach," Art Rooney II, now the team's president, said with a laugh.
+''Thankfully, that was the list time he had to fire a coach,'' Art Rooney II, now the team's president, said with a laugh.

 Rooney hand-picked Austin's successor, Chuck Noll.
 And over the next decade the team that couldn't win anything won everything.
 The Steelers captured four Super Bowls during a six-season stretch from 1974-1979, with Rooney working in the background.
 Meanwhile, the men who played for him became legends, men Rooney made it a point to get to know on a personal level regardless of profile, talent, stature or background.